szkf/package-bot/README.md

 <img src="https://github.com/szkf/package-bot/blob/master/assets/Notification.png" width="500px" />

-### Supported couriers
+### Supported Couriers
-The latest version (v2.1.1) supports DPD, GLS and UPS.<br />Support for more couriers coming soon!
+The latest version (v3.1.1) supports DPD, GLS and UPS.<br />Support for more couriers coming soon!

+### Language Support
+As of version 3.1.1 PackageBot supports the following languages:
+* English
+* Polish
+Support for more coming soon.

 ## Usage
 ### Adding new packages to list